christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 ##Form requests

-This is my favourite Laravel 5 feature and yeah, it has something to do with forms.
+This is my favorite Laravel 5 feature and yeah, it has something to do with forms.
 It's a clean way to validate your forms through custom classes.

 To create a new form request use the artisan command `php artisan